-Given the intensive use, fame and distinctiveness of the Complainant's prior registered trademarks, the Panel finds that the subsequent registration of the disputed domain names, which are confusingly similar to such marks, clearly and consciously targeted the Complainant's prior registered trademarks (which have been held by prior panels applying the UDRP to be famous, see for instance Richard Ginori S.r.l. v.
-Hongxia Zheng, WIPO Case No. D2023-2094).
-The Panel therefore deducts from the Respondent's efforts to consciously target the Complainant's well-known prior trademarks that the Respondent knew of the page 5 existence of the Complainant's trademarks at the time of registering the disputed domain names.
-This finding is confirmed by the fact that the websites linked to the disputed domain names were used to offer for sale presumably counterfeit products imitating the Complainant's products, since this proves that the Respondent was fully aware of the Complainant's business and its prior well-known trademarks.
-In the Panel's view, the foregoing elements clearly indicate bad faith on the part of the Respondent, and the Panel therefore finds that it has been demonstrated that the Respondent registered the disputed domain names in bad faith.
+Given the intensive use and very strong reputation of the Complainant's prior registered trademarks, the Panel finds that the subsequent registration of the disputed domain name, which is confusingly similar to such marks, clearly and consciously targeted the Complainant's prior registered trademarks.
+In this regard, the Panel refers to earlier decisions by panels applying the Policy which have found the Complainant's marks to be well known, such as Caesars License Company, LLC v.
+Oleg Robbinson, WIPO Case No. D2023-1375.
+The Panel therefore deducts from the Respondent's efforts to consciously target the Complainant's well known prior trademarks that the Respondent knew of the existence of the Complainant's trademarks at the time of registering the disputed domain name.
+This finding is confirmed by the fact that the website linked to the disputed domain name was used to impersonate the Complainant, since this proves that the Respondent was fully aware of the Complainant's business and its prior trademarks.
+In the Panel's view, the foregoing elements clearly indicate bad faith on the part of the Respondent, and the Panel therefore finds that it has been demonstrated that the Respondent registered the disputed domain name in bad faith.

-As to use of the disputed domain names in bad faith, the Complainant provides evidence that the disputed domain names directed to active websites which showed a clear intent on the part of the Respondent to misleadingly pass them off as the Complainant's websites, displaying the Complainant's trademarks, some of its official product images and text content (thereby likely violating the Complainant's copyrights), and offering products for sale that are likely counterfeit products due to their heavily discounted prices and unclear origin.
-The Panel concludes from these facts that the Respondent is intentionally attracting Internet users for commercial gain to such websites, by creating consumer confusion between the websites associated with the disputed domain names and the Complainant's trademarks.
+As to use of the disputed domain name in bad faith, the Complainant provides evidence that the disputed domain name directed to an active website which showed a clear intent on the part of the Respondent to misleadingly pass it off as the Complainant's website, by prominently featuring the Complainant's trademarks, adopting the same look and feel of the Complainant's website, and inviting visitors to create accounts, which, furthermore, presented a grave risk of fraudulent transactions and theft of personal information.
+The Panel concludes from these facts that the Respondent is intentionally attracting Internet users for commercial gain to such website, by creating consumer confusion between the website associated with the disputed domain name and the Complainant's trademarks.
 This constitutes direct evidence of the Respondent's bad faith under paragraph 4(b)(iv) of the Policy.
-The Panel therefore finds that it has been demonstrated that the Respondent has used and is using the disputed domain names in bad faith.
+The Panel therefore finds that it has been demonstrated that the Respondent has used and is using the disputed domain name in bad faith.